softdev-kartik-singhal/Simon-Says-Game/README.md

 # Simon-Says-Game
+🎮 Simon Says Game

-A fun Simon Says memory game built with HTML, CSS, and JavaScript.
-Watch the sequence of flashing buttons and repeat it to advance levels.
-Each round gets harder, testing your memory.
-Features random sequences, score tracking, and visual feedback.
+A simple Simon Says memory game built with HTML, CSS, and JavaScript.

+🚀 Features
+	•	Random sequence generation that increases with each level.
+	•	User interaction through mouse clicks and keyboard start.
+	•	Visual feedback using color flashes.
+	•	Game over state with score display.
+	•	Responsive design with styled buttons.

+🛠️ Technologies Used
+	•	HTML5 for structure
+	•	CSS3 for styling and animations
+	•	JavaScript (Vanilla JS) for game logic

+📖 How to Play
+	1. Press any key to start the game.
+	2. Watch the sequence of flashing buttons.
+	3. Repeat the sequence by clicking the buttons in the same order.
+	4. Each level adds one more step to the sequence.
+	5. If you make a mistake, the game ends and your score is displayed.